 Hannah joined Watsi on July 1st, 2014.
-Eleven months ago, Hannah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Hannah's most recent donation traveled 8,500 miles to support Adamba, a three-year-old boy from Kenya, to fund surgery for his birth condition.
+Two years ago, Hannah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Hannah's most recent donation traveled 1,900 miles to support Emmanuel, a future doctor from Haiti, to fund cardiac surgery.